Afif13/CSS-Tip/content/inline-if/index.md

 }
 ```

-I am detaling this last example in the following post: [The Hidden Trick of Style Queries and if()](/if-trick/)
+I am detailing this last example in the following post: [The Hidden Trick of Style Queries and if()](/if-trick/)